Are you in charge of doing the family reunion planning this year? If so, here’s my in-depth guide to get you started.

 Sustainable Travel Goals May Dictate a Reunion Destination for Large Families

 Social concerns may dictate your destination.
 If your family has decided to go green during this year’s family reunion, leave the cars at home.
 Instead, choose a location in walkable destinations including San Francisco or Vail.
-If you agree on an Amtrak hub like Chicago, or one of these top Western railroad destinations, you can train to your destination and walk once there.
+If you agree on an Amtrak hub like Chicago, or one of these top Western destinations for train fans, you can ride the rails to your destination and walk once there.

 Everyone will appreciate having shopping, restaurants, parks, bike trails, and galleries near lodging.
 Walking isn’t just better for the environment; it will keep your family healthy and happy.
 You’ll successfully avoid arguments over who has to drive and when to pile the kids in the car and locate car seats.